 Bob Brinker said: “Well, if you’ve been listening to Moneytalk for a while, you know full well that I’ve maintained that this business about run-away inflation is total nonsense.
 This business about pre-occupation with high inflation is total nonsense.
 We have said over and over on a consistent on-going basis that the problem is not inflation.
 And as has been the case, we’ve received more good news on inflation this past week.
 The most important gauge of inflation, according to the Federal Open Market Committee, is an index known as the Chain Price Index for Personal Consumption Expenditures.
 I usually refer to this on the program as the Personal Consumption Expenditure Price Index.
 And this index came through this week showing some really outstanding numbers showing that inflation is decreasing.
 The year-over-year rate of inflation on the Index came in at 3.4, in the latest data.
-And the year-over-year core index – excluding food and energy – came in at 2%.
+And the year-over-year core index – excluding food and energy – came in at 2%.and Brinker concludes with:

 .

-Now you’ll remember that the inflation hawks told us last year that because oil prices were going up, that was going to feed into the overall rate of inflation and cause higher inflation
+Now you’ll remember that the inflation hawks told us last year that because oil prices were going up, that was going to feed into the overall rate of inflation and cause higher inflation.

 How did it turn out that so many people, including members of the Federal Reserve, were wrong when they said higher oil prices would create an inflation problem?
 How is it that here on Moneytalk, we were able to correctly assess the situation by saying over and over again that this is not inflationary.
-In fact, it’s contractionary..........That’s what it’s all about.
+In fact, it’s contractionary..........That’s what it’s all about.Federal reserve chairman Ben Bernanke testifying before Congress on April 3, 2008 about the Bear Sterns rescue was asked about inflation:

 Answer by Chairman Bernanke: "Of course, we are concerned about inflation.
 Inflation has been too high.
 Over the last year, it has been about three and a half percent instead of a little over two percent in the previous year.
 The primary reason for the high inflation is rapidly increases in prices of globally traded commodities including crude oil and food, among others.
 It is our expectation, which is consistent with prices seen in futures markets, and that these prices will moderate in the coming year….
 Therefore, overall inflation will tend to slow.
 However, we are aware of the uncertainties with that. "